PeteMillians/Senior-Design/docs/FilterDesign.md

 }

-float Filter(int data) {
+float Filter(float data) {
 	/*
 	- Function:
 		- Public method for filtering the digital data.
 Calls the private filtering method.
 		- Ensures that the data is properly filtered, even if errors occur.
 	- Arguments:
-		- data (int): the digital data passed which needs to be filtered
+		- data (float): the raw EMG data in V that needs to be filteed
 	- Returns:
 		- float value of filtered data
 	*/